History of California before 1900: American Conquest

-Commodore John Drake Sloat, on hearing of imminent war and the revolt in Sonoma, landed and occupied Monterey.
-Sloat next ordered his naval forces to occupy Yerba Buena (present San Francisco) on July 7 and raise the American flag.
-On July 23, Sloat transferred his command to Commodore Robert F. Stockton.
+Commodore John Drake Sloat had orders that, upon learning "beyond a doubt" that war between the U.S. and Mexico had been declared, he was to seize San Francisco Bay and blockade the other California ports.
+When he reached Monterey, he learned of the revolt in Sonoma and Fremont's military activities.
+Believing Frémont to be acting on orders from Washington, Sloat began to carry out his orders on July 6, 1846.
+The next day Sloat landed and occupied Monterey.
+He then ordered his naval forces to occupy Yerba Buena (present San Francisco) and raise the American flag.

+Frémont's "California Battalion" swelled to about 160 men with the addition of volunteers recruited from American settlements, and on July 19 he entered Monterey with a party of Stockton's sailors and marines.
+When Frémont met with Sloat on board the Savannah, Sloat learned "to his horror" that Frémont had acted on his own authority without orders or knowledge of war and abruptly ended the meeting.
+Official notice of the U.S. declaration of war did not reach the Alta California capital until August 12, 1846, aboard the Pacific Squadron ship Warren on arrival in Monterey Bay.

+On July 23, Sloat transferred his command of all U.S. land forces in California to Commodore Robert F. Stockton.
 Commodore Stockton put Frémont's forces under his command.
-Frémont's "California Battalion" swelled to about 160 men with the addition of volunteers recruited from American settlements, and on July 19 he entered Monterey in a joint operation with some of Stockton's sailors and marines.
-The official word had been received — the Mexican–American War was on.
-The U.S. naval forces (which included U.S. Marines) easily took over the north of California; within days, they controlled Monterey, Yerba Buena, Sonoma, San Jose, and Sutter's Fort.
+The U.S. naval forces (which included U.S. Marines) easily took over the north of California; within days, they controlled Monterey, Yerba Buena, Sonoma, Santa Clara, and Sutter's Fort.

 In Southern California, Mexican General José Castro and Governor Pío Pico abandoned Los Angeles.
 When Stockton's forces entered Los Angeles unresisted on August 13, 1846, the nearly bloodless conquest of California seemed complete.
 Stockton left too small a force (36 men) in Los Angeles, and the Californians, acting on their own and without help from Mexico, led by José María Flores, forced the small American garrison to retire in late September.